python-logging-best-practices

 Use this skill when:

-• Setting up Python logging with loguru
+• Setting up Python logging for any service or script

 • Configuring structured JSONL logging for analysis